magento/devdocs/src/guides/v2.4/performance-best-practices/advanced-setup.md

 ### Limit customer groups and shared catalogs by websites

-Large numbers of product SKUs, websites and customer groups or shared catalogs impacts the indexation time of Product Price and Catalog Rule indexers.
-This is because all websites are assigned to all customer groups (shared catalogs) by default.
+A large number of product SKUs, websites, customer groups, or shared catalogs will impact the running time of the Product Price and Catalog Rule indexers.
+This is because by default, all websites are assigned to all customer groups (shared catalogs).

-To decrease indexation time it's possible to [exclude certain websites from customer groups (shared catalogs)]({{page.baseurl}}/extension-dev-guide/indexer-optimization.html#customer-group-limitations-by-websites).
+To decrease indexation time, it is possible to [exclude certain websites from customer groups (shared catalogs)]({{page.baseurl}}/extension-dev-guide/indexer-optimization.html#customer-group-limitations-by-websites).

 ## Set up Redis